Karl Patterson Schmidt: Legacy

 Schmidt was one of the most important herpetologists in the 20th century.
 Though he made only a few important discoveries by himself, he named more than 200 species and was a leading expert on coral snakes.
 His donation of over 15,000 titles of herpetological literature formed the foundation for The Karl P. Schmidt Memorial Herpetological Library located at the Field Museum.

 His writings reveal that he was generally a solid supporter of a W. D. Matthew brand of dispersalism of species.

 Taxa

-Species and subspecies named for Karl Schmidt
+Species and subspecies named for him

 Many species and subspecies of amphibians and reptiles are named in his honor, including: